 The hotel grounds are stunning, with nine swimmable lagoon pools which wrap around the main hotel wings with a combination of both freshwater and saltwater pools.
 Chrissy and her team continued their amazing service recovery with a round of complimentary espresso martinis for us and our friends at one of the poolside cabanas that she had reserved for us.

-The resort promotes they have a fitness center, yet it’s actually located out the main driveway, across the multi-lane road, and in the Mirage Country Club, a partner property.
+The resort promotes they have a fitness centre, yet it’s actually located out the main driveway, across the multi-lane road, and in the Mirage Country Club, a partner property.

 The distance will probably deter anyone with diminished holiday fitness willpower, but we made the effort to go every day to balance out the cocktails by the pool.